azwing/Etiquettes/README.md

 User just needs to upload csv file and script will create the pdf files with 40 labels/page

 ## Bash script
+The bash script does exactly the same bunt is for command line usage but label layout is different:
+- QRcode includes a link tp my web based database
+- Name is printed with bigger font and bold
-The bash script does exactly the same bunt is for command line usage user issues the command with csv filename as argument the script returns a pdf file names sortie_a.pdf
+- Numering only includes plant ID user issues the command with csv filename as argument the script returns a pdf file names sortie_a.pdf